 - Floods may be a matter of concern if the location of the slab foundation is at a low elevation because the building may get flooded easily when it rains.

 - Usually, it is not practical to get the building extended as it is resting on a poured concrete slab.

 - Slab on grade foundations would settle in due course of time and may create problems concerning the reliability of the building.

 - Water and natural gas lines laid at the time of pouring slab will ultimately break down over time, making their replacement necessary.
-There is no way to check the pipes periodically, meaning you have to be vigilant for any signs of leakages like wetness on floor, drop in water pressure and external walls getting discolored.
+There is no way to check the pipes periodically, meaning you have to be vigilant for any signs of leakages like wetness on the floor, drop in water pressure, and external walls getting discolored.